rohinarora/Neural-Networks-Pruning/README.md

-# Methods for Pruning Neural Networks
+# Methods for Structured Pruning of Neural Networks